znhy1024/HEARD/README.md

       - post_id.json
 ```

-The data format of json file is as follows:
+The data format of post_id.json file is as follows:
  ```
  {
    "pooler_output":pooler_output